defold/doc/docs/en/manuals/android.md

-= Android development
+---
+title: Defold development on the Android platform

-This document describes how to build and run Defold applications on Android devices.
+brief: This manual describes how to build and run Defold applications on Android devices
+---

+# Android development

 Android development differs from iOS development in that the devices give free access to upload content.
 It is very easy to build a version of your game and copy it onto an Android device.
 You can as easily put the development engine on a device for iterative development on the device over wifi.